gluoneros/innovacioneducativaFlask/Design_Document.md

-# EduCore Backend Technical Design Document
+# Innovacioneducativa Backend Technical Design Document

 ## 1. Executive Summary

-EduCore is a RESTful backend system designed for a School Management System (SMS) with a Flutter frontend.
+Innovacioneducativa is a RESTful backend system designed for a School Management System (SMS) with a Flutter frontend.
 The system follows a modular architecture using Flask with the Application Factory pattern, PostgreSQL database, and JWT-based authentication.
 This document outlines the technical architecture, data models, and implementation guidelines for the core modules.

 ## 2. Architecture Overview